Offshore Trust vs. Offshore LLC

 Control: LLC vs. Trust

 The offshore LLC provides substantially more day-to-day control than the offshore trust.
-This is the LLC’s primary structural advantage and the reason many clients prefer it, particularly those who are uncomfortable relinquishing management authority to a foreign fiduciary.
+The LLC’s control advantage is the reason many individuals prefer it, particularly those who are uncomfortable relinquishing management authority to a foreign fiduciary.

 With an offshore trust, the trustee holds legal title and has fiduciary responsibility for the assets.
 The settlor does not direct the trustee.
 In practice, trustees are responsive to settlor preferences and rarely act against the settlor’s expressed wishes during normal times.
-But the trust structure imposes a layer of process between the client and the assets.
-Distributions require trustee approval.
-Investment changes may require trustee coordination.
-Administrative decisions flow through the trustee’s office.
-This is a feature, not a bug, because it is precisely this separation of control that creates the impossibility defense.
+But the trust structure imposes a layer of process between the individual and the assets.
+Distributions require trustee approval, and investment changes may require trustee coordination.
+The separation of control is a feature, not a deficiency, because it creates the impossibility defense.
 But it does add friction to routine administration.

 The combined trust-LLC structure resolves this trade-off.
 The trust owns 100% of the LLC.
-The U.S. client serves as the LLC’s manager, retaining day-to-day control over bank accounts, investments, and operational decisions.
+The individual serves as the LLC’s manager, retaining day-to-day control over bank accounts, investments, and operational decisions.
 The trustee’s involvement is limited to high-level oversight and the authority to remove and replace the manager when a creditor threat materializes.
-During ordinary times, the client manages the assets through the LLC with minimal trustee involvement.
-When litigation arises, the trustee removes the client as manager and appoints a foreign successor, activating the trust’s protective features.
+During ordinary times, the individual manages the assets through the LLC with minimal trustee involvement.
+When litigation arises, the trustee removes the manager and appoints a foreign successor, activating the trust’s protective features.

 Cost Comparison

-The cost difference between the two structures is significant and often drives the initial decision for clients with moderate asset levels.
+The cost difference between the two structures is significant and often drives the initial decision for individuals with moderate asset levels.

 A standalone offshore LLC typically costs $3,000 to $5,000 to form and $1,200 to $2,500 per year to maintain (registered agent, government fees, and basic administration).
 Annual U.S. tax compliance (Form 8858, FBAR, Form 8938) adds $1,500 to $3,000.
 The total five-year cost of a standalone LLC runs approximately $16,000 to $35,000.